Tomás Pichardo Espaillat: Olivia & The Clouds

 In 2014, Pichardo Espaillat began developing his first animated feature film, “Olivia & The Clouds.”
 This project won the Ibermedia 2019 development fund, the DGCINE 2019 FONPROCINE production fund for fiction and animation feature films, and participated in training labs at Animation! at Ventana Sur 2019 (Buenos Aires, Argentina), Berlinale Talents 2023 (Berlin, Germany) and Talents Guadalajara at the Guadalajara International Film Festival 2023 (Guadalajara, Mexico).

 Olivia & the Clouds had its world premiere at the 77th Locarno Film Festival on 15 August 2024, competing for the Concorso Cineasti del Presente award.
 Prior to its premiere, Miyu Distribution acquired the film's distribution rights.

-It also competed at the 2024 Ottawa International Animation Festival, in the Sutherland Trophy section of the 2024 BFI London Film Festival where it won a special mention, in the Harbour section of the 54th International Film Festival Rotterdam screened in February 2025, in the Contrechamp section of the 2025 Annecy International Animation Film Festival and in the International Animated Feature Films Competition of the 2025 Guadalajara International Film Festival where it won best international animated film.
+It also competed at the 2024 Ottawa International Animation Festival, in the Sutherland Trophy section of the 2024 BFI London Film Festival where it won a special mention, and at the 2024 Havana Film Festival where it won Best Animated Film.

+In 2025, the film competed in the Harbour section of the 54th International Film Festival Rotterdam, in the Zonazine section of the 28th Málaga Film Festival, where it won the Silver Biznaga for Best Ibero-American Film.
+In the Contrechamp section of the 2025 Annecy International Animation Film Festival and in the International Animated Feature Films Competition of the 2025 Guadalajara International Film Festival where it won best international animated film.

+In 2026, the film competed at the 13th Platino Awards, where it won the award for best animated film, marking the first time a Dominican production has won an award at the Platino Awards.